 First Music Advisors

 Grammy-nominated composer Christopher Theofanidis is chair of the First Music Advisory Committee for orchestra and chamber music.
-Rufus Reid, a leading string bass player with over 250 recordings in his discography, chairs the advisory committee for jazz.
+Arturo O'Farrill, pianist, composer, educator, and founder and Artistic Director of the Afro Latin Jazz Alliance, chairs the advisory committee for jazz.